SihaoCheng/WD_models/README.md

 model names | short names | remarks & reference
 ------------|-------------|----------------------
 ''           |                 |no low-mass model will be read 'Fontaine2001' | 'f'           |the thick-H- or He-atmosphere CO WD model in http://www.astro.umontreal.ca/~bergeron/CoolingModels/.
-A somewhat "classical" model.
+WD mass is sampled on a regular grid.
+No "phase separation" effect included.
+Old phase diagram for crystallization.
 'Fontaine2001_thin' | 'ft'     |the thin-hydrogen CO WD model in http://www.astro.umontreal.ca/~bergeron/CoolingModels/

 ### Middle-mass models (about 0.5 to 1.0 Msun)